AndreBaltazar8/ablac/docs/compiler-api.md

 policy.

 `compilerExportFunction(handle, name)` marks one resolved top-level function for a stable foreign adapter.
-The ABI rung accepts up to 16 value `bool`/`i64` or borrowed `string` parameters and a `void`, `bool`, `i64`, or owned `string` result in programs without runtime globals.
-A foreign string lowers to `(pointer, u64)`;
+The ABI rung accepts up to 16 value `bool`/`i64`, borrowed `string`, or direct non-escaping `(i64) -> i64` callback parameters and a `void`, `bool`, `i64`, or owned `string` result in programs without runtime globals.
+A foreign string lowers to
+`(pointer, u64)`;
 the adapter validates it and copies its exact bytes into tracked Abla-owned storage before invoking user code.
 Empty input permits a null pointer.
+A callback lowers to a C function pointer plus context pointer and is synchronously borrowed for the exported call.
+It may be called directly but not stored, returned, captured, or forwarded; export validation rejects a source use that could escape that lifetime.
+The callback must return normally.
 The backend emits only the requested C symbol; internal Abla function symbols stay hidden.
 A string result becomes a non-null opaque owned-bytes handle with generated data/length accessors and an exactly-once release operation.
 This first handle runtime requires a libc-backed target; libc-free targets reject it with `E_EXPORT_TARGET_CAPABILITY` until their extension supplies a compatible